taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 The Biononymous teen extends a hand palm forward to Rhee, a ghost of a smile visible beneath the teen's face mask.
 After a moment of confusion, Rhee puts her palm against the Biononymous teen's hand, who presses against Rhee's hand as Rhee suddenly looks as if she's being lightly electrocuted.

-Rhee: "Aaah! ...oh wow, that was weird!"
+**Rhee: "Aaah! ...oh wow, that was weird!"**

 Rhee stares at her hand.

-Then Rhee looks up at the Biononymous teen with a grin: "Pleased to meet you, Asoka of Green Haven Hibernia!"
+Then Rhee looks up at the Biononymous teen with a grin.

+**Rhee: "Pleased to meet you, Asoka of Green Haven Hibernia!"**

 Iri claps two of its arms in celebration and looks enormously pleased.

 ==End of flashback==

 ## Chapter 5

+### Page 1

+**"October 5, 2119: A maintenance shaft on the Gemini Arboretum"**

-Iri places two amorphous arms over its mouth in a caricature of horror.
+Iri has two amorphous arms over its mouth in a caricature of horror.
 Min grins.

 **Min: "Did you just now figure that out, or have you been too polite to say anything?"**

-**Rhee: "When we started hanging out a lot, I noticed...your head tatoo isn't always stable..."**
+**Rhee: "When we started hanging out a lot, I noticed...your head tatoo isn't always the same..."**

 Min grimaces and smacks herself in the head.
 Asoka turns sharply to Min, and the front of their clothes morph to say, "I told you you've been getting sloppy!"